davideicardi/kaa/README.md

 - `com.davideicardi.kaa.KaaSchemaRegistry`: a simple embeddable schema registry that read and write schemas to Kafka
 - `com.davideicardi.kaa.avro.AvroSingleObjectSerializer`: an avro serializer/deserializer based on Avro4s that internally uses `KaaSchemaRegistry`
-- `com.davideicardi.kaa.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`
+- `com.davideicardi.kaa.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`, that can be used with Kafka Stream

-During serialization a schema hash is generated and stored inside Kafka (key=hash, value=schema).
+During serialization a schema hash is generated and stored inside Kafka with the schema (key=hash, value=schema).
 When deserializing the schema is retrieved from Kafka and used for the deserialization.
-An embedded Kafka consumer reads all schemas that will be cached in memory.
+`KaaSchemaRegistry` internally runs a Kafka consumer to read all schemas that will be cached in memory.

+There is also a `KaaSchemaRegistryAdmin` that can be used to programmatically creates the Kafka's schema topic.
+NOTE: remember to put the cleanup policy to `compact` to maintain all the schemas.

 ## Credits